Telos: History & Myths of Argentine Sex Hotels

 A trip to McDonald’s may not be the first item on a Jewish traveler’s to-do list when arriving in a new city.
 But there is something special about Buenos Aires: it is home to the only kosher McDonald’s outside of Israel.
 The kosher version of the golden-arched fast food chain is found in the Abasto [...]

-Argentina’s Lionel Messi has once again won the Ballon D’Or, the ‘Golden Ball’ award given to the best footballer in the world over the past 12 months, yet one gets the feeling that the humble, self-effacing Messi would have been just as happy to pass the baton to another player.
-This is the fourth time [...]
+Argentina’s Lionel Messi was passed over for 2013’s Ballon D’Or, the ‘Golden Ball’ award given to the best footballer in the world over the past 12 months, but one gets the feeling that the humble, self-effacing Messi is just as happy to pass the baton to another player for a change.
+This year Real Madrid’s […]